 Zimbardo describes this group:

 'If the people in a culture that uses the past to evaluate current situations share a past trauma, they are likely to want revenge.
 These people a likely to promote violence and a vendetta mentality undercuts attempts at peaceful reconciliation as new generations are obligated to avenge crimes against prior generations.

-Meanwhile, the 83 percent who have withstood the “change” narratives and wish to carry on with their Indian-namesake heritage may be classified as High “Past Positive” as described by Zimbardo:
+Meanwhile, the 83 percent who listened to yet withstood the “changer's” negative past narratives and carried on with their Indian-namesake heritage in a balanced way may be classified as High “Past Positive” as described by Zimbardo: